crystals82/CourseProject/README.md

 # CourseProject

-Please fork this repository and paste the github link of your fork on Microsoft CMT.
-Detailed instructions are on Coursera under Week 1: Course Project Overview/Week 9 Activities.
+## T20 Cricket World Cup Tweet Analysis Project

 Watch our presentation and demo of this project here:

-T20 Cricket World Cup Tweet Analysis Project
+#### Overview of the project goal
-In this project, we set out to mine a large number of tweets and answer the high level question of are the predictions that are made on twitter about a sporting even accurate and is their a coorelation with who wins?
+In this project, we set out to mine a large number of tweets and answer the high level question of is there a coorelation between the polarity/confidence of what the prediction made in the tweet and the accuracy of the predicted outcomes.
+For example, if there is a tweet that says "I think Pakistan is going to dominate India today" we want to verify if this prediction is right and then check to see if there is a coolerlation between the success of the prediction and the polarity of the language used in the prediction.

+#### What you can use this code for
 We have built a notebook that you can walk through to see what we did for our analysis and be able to test out some of the code on your own.
 This notebook can be used as a starting point and altered to do further analysis to answer other questions.

+#### Documentation of the usage of the software

 In order to run the analysis notebook follow the instructions below: